sqlmapproject/sqlmap/Usage.md

         --last=LASTCHAR     Last query output word character to retrieve --sql-query=QUERY   SQL statement to be executed
-        --sql-shell         Prompt for an interactive SQL shell
+        --sql-shell         Prompt for an interactive SQL shell --sql-file=SQLFILE  Execute SQL statements from given file(s)

       Brute force:
         These options can be used to run brute force checks

         --common-tables     Check existence of common tables
         --common-columns    Check existence of common columns

       User-defined function injection:
         These options can be used to create custom user-defined functions

         --udf-inject        Inject custom user-defined functions
         --shared-lib=SHLIB  Local path of the shared library

       File system access:
         These options can be used to access the back-end database management system underlying file system

         --file-read=RFILE   Read a file from the back-end DBMS file system --file-write=WFILE  Write a local file on the back-end DBMS file system --file-dest=DFILE   Back-end DBMS absolute filepath to write to

       Operating system access:
         These options can be used to access the back-end database management system underlying operating system

         --os-cmd=OSCMD      Execute an operating system command
         --os-shell          Prompt for an interactive operating system shell